 The success of NFL players and Baylor Alumni RGIII, Josh Gordon, Terrance Williams, and Kendall Wright has led to some recent speculation among sports talking heads about the success of Baylor University’s football program and RGIII in particular.
 The conversation goes something like this: If RGIII was surrounded by such rich talent in college, are his team mates a better explanation for his success?
-1 In other words, Is it possible that RGIII’s greatness has been propped up by the greatness of his collegiate teammates?
+[1.
+Especially given the fact that his 2 NFL years have been so hot and cold.]
+In other words, Is it possible that RGIII’s greatness has been propped up by the greatness of his collegiate teammates?

 Aside from sports chatter, I believe there is something important in such a question about team success and our conclusions about individual leadership as a major influence on team success.
 How we collectively answer the questions about RGIII and his team mates might inform the way we answer questions about other teams in American society – like, say, the traditional family.
 With this in view, I believe that the conclusions we come to about RGIII and company will provide a helpful way to think and teach about the traditional family in the local church.

 During the 2010 NCAA college football season Baylor University’s offensive attack was spearheaded by the combination of RGIII at quarterback and wide-receivers Josh Gordon, Kendall Wright, and Terrance Williams.
 The Four Horseman of the BearPawcalypse [2.
 Copyright Doug Hankins 2014.
 Seriously, I just made this up.
 You guys better cite me when this moniker blows up on the sports blog scene.] as they came to be known by me, put up ridiculous video game numbers: